The integrated TULIP – by Bob Burridge ©2020, ©2026 arranged for group study

 5. Preservation of the Saints

-The eternally all knowing and all-powerful God will keep those he eternally intends to redeem.
+Since God is eternally all knowing and all powerful, he will keep those he has always intends to redeem.
 He will preserve them as his own children forever.

 – If our election was not unconditional, everyone would be lost since no fallen person is able to meet God’s conditions on his own.